Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

-One Person Unicorn Challenge.
+One-Person Unicorn Challenge.

-Asset-first evaluation Solo AI-era benchmark Challengeable claim
+Asset-first evaluation Bounded Phase 2 benchmark Challengeable claim

 1